 Roman pasta is just the next level and can’t be compared to anything you might have had in the States.

-Their ingredients are just better…whether it’s the fresh tomato sauce, the DOP-approved parmigiano-reggiano, or the pasta water that’s like liquid gold in their sauce, it’s just not easily replicated in the U.S. Which is why you have to eat your way through Rome and enjoy all the classic Roman dishes the city has to offer you!
+Their ingredients are just better…whether it’s the fresh tomato sauce, the pecorino romano cheese, or the pasta water that’s like liquid gold, it’s just not easily replicated in the U.S.

 It can be a bit confusing, so just double-check the address to make sure you’re heading to the right place!